kosude/awm/README.md

 #### Location

 Plugins are automatically located and loaded by awm at initialisation.
-In the future, a command-line argument as well as a standard location will be implemented (likely to be XDG-compliant, i.e. `$HOME/.config/awm/`) to be searched for window manager configuration.
-For the time being, though, the **current working directory** is used.
-Create a folder in the working directory called `plugins/`, and put plugins there.
+They are located in the base WM directory (e.g. `/etc/awm/`) under the subdirectory `plugins`.
+For example, a test plugin could be at `/etc/awm/plugins/test.so`. **Note that plugin binary names must not begin with a dot
+(.).**

 #### Specification